|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 By the way, the above list is far from exhaustive.
 See if you can identify which rep system the following words belong to: dim, remark, inquire, amplify, solid, tremble, rough, warm, shiver, foresee, imagine, articulate, absorb, comprehend, want, can, know, think, glance, attuned, glow.
 How about: it smells fishy, bland taste in clothes, a sour face, a bitter Winter, a sweet year...

-While everyone makes use of all of the rep systems, people tend to favor one rep system.
+While everyone makes use of all of the rep systems, generally people tend to favor one rep system.
 This becomes particularly evident when someone is under stress.
 Furthermore, people will often use a particular rep system when speaking about one topic and then switch to a different rep system when speaking about another topic.

 Take counseling, for example.
 Let's say that an employee, student, child, or friend wants to discuss a personal problem.
 When describing the problem people will often use kinesthetic ("feeling") words.
 This is what you might expect since the problem makes them feel bad.